 Taking on an Apprentice in Flooring Technology

-The ‘Become a Flooring Tech’ program is an initiative of the Australian Flooring Industry Alliance (AFIA) in conjunction with Holmesglen Institute of TAFE.
-Funded by a grant from the Victorian Department of Education, the program represents a new approach to training Flooring Technology students.
+The ‘Become a Flooring Tech’ program is an initiative of the Australian Flooring Industry Alliance (AFIA) in collaboration with Holmesglen Institute of TAFE.
+Funded by a Workplace Training Innovation Fund (WTIF) which is a grant from the Victorian Department of Education.
+This program represents a new approach to training Flooring Technology apprentices.

-Students will be placed with host companies and employed under a training contract.
-The pilot program is endorsed by the National Flooring Trainers Network as a key supporter, assisting in rolling out future programs nationally across Australia.
+The program is endorsed by the National Flooring Trainers Network as a key supporter, assisting in rolling out future programs nationally across Australia.

-- highly trained mentors support the relationship and development of the apprentice.
+- highly trained flooring industry advisers support the relationship between the employer, the training institution and development of the apprentice.

-- during the first 12 months, apprenticeship students complete more than half the units required for a Certificate III in Flooring Technology qualification.
-The program focus is on practical skills and workplace communication and safety to ensure they are work-ready, enhancing their capacity in the workplace.
+- during the first 12 months, apprenticeship students can complete more than half the core units required for a Certificate III in Flooring Technology qualification.
+The program focus is on practical skills and workplace communication and safety to ensure they are valuable team members, enhancing their capacity in the workplace.